jajetloh/sunshine-hours/backlog.md

 # Current tasks

+- Add contextual info, so that it's kinda standalone?
+- Add visualisation for 'Year' data.
+Current code only shows Monthly data
 - **Add a colour scale which utilises the CIELAB scale?** Particularly as the task mentions the choice of colour specifically.
 Explanation of CIELAB [here](https://www.vis4.net/blog/2011/12/avoid-equidistant-hsv-colors/), google for more. [``python-colormath``](https://python-colormath.readthedocs.io/en/latest/) is a possible library to use for this.
-- Add more charts/layers to the app
+- Add more charts/layers to the app.
+Could even have a table of values from the data frame for users to browse, with filters if possible.
-- Incorporate daylight hours somehow?
-The calculation is in ``solar_elevation`` in ``sunshine-notebook.ipynb``
-- Find more data to add to the dataset

 # Reminders
 ## Initial setup